danstarns/DGQL/README.md

 } as user
 ```

+### Why

+**Why don't you just use Cypher?** - If you have a highly specific answer...
+Cypher may be the right question for you.
+If you aren't too familiar with the Cypher, and all you need is a JSON structure, similar in shape to your formulated query, then DGQL is for you.
+Formulating the DGQL query will make returning values from the database more predictable & easier to manage.

+**Why does it use GraphQL?** - The GraphQL parser is a widely adopted and maintained project, meaning we can lean on its tools and infrastructure.
+Not only does GraphQL provide a solid foundation but also comes with developers & library authors.
+Finally; GraphQL directives are extremely useful and enable DGQL to facilitate powerful abstractions behind them.

-The lack of schema means no validation or type checking is performed, usually the expensive part of GraphQL execution.
-The flip-side to this is that; you can formulate ad-hoc queries using a maybe more familiar language; GraphQL.
-Using this language enables developers to receive a JSON like structure, similar in-shape to there formulated query, thus making the response more predictable & easier to manage.
+**Why no Schema?** - This implementation is designed to be lightweight and run anywhere.
+The lack of schema facilitates this but also means no validation or type checking is performed, usually the expensive part of GraphQL execution.

 ## Usage